 - Conduct an informational interview by talking with people in various career fields about their majors.

-Some people think that they must choose a major that is directly related to a career field, such as Social Work = Social Worker to find a job.
+Some people think that they must choose a major that is directly related to a career field to find a job (e.g., such as Social Work major = Social Worker).
 Not true!
-According to the National Association of Colleges and Employers (NACE), employers are looking for job seekers who possess these skills which can be developed from a variety of majors and experiences, and then transferred to a variety of workplaces.
+According to the National Association of Colleges and Employers (NACE), employers are looking for job seekers who possess skills which can be developed from a variety of majors and experiences, and then transferred to a variety of workplaces.

 - Communication Skills